 Public backlash and mad cow disease

 McDonald’s suffered a major mis-step with the launch of the McPloughman’s sandwich of cheese, pickle and salad.
 Introduced without any prior market research in 1991, Paul Preston later admitted that staff were embarrassed by both the concept and the name.

-Amid fears over mad cow disease, McDonald’s beef sales dropped by 50 percent in March 1996.
+McDonald’s beef sales dropped by 50 percent in March 1996 amid fears regarding mad cow disease.
 The company bowed to public pressure and temporarily ceased selling British beef in its restaurants.

-McDonald’s won the British libel case in 1997, although the High Court judge decided that the company “exploited” children with its advertisements and placed young employees under undue pressure.
+McDonald’s finally won the case in 1997.
+Newsweek described the result as a “pyrrhic McVictory”.
+The High Court judge decided that the company “exploited” children with its advertisements and placed young employees under undue pressure.
 It was also accepted that low pay at the chain had helped to depress wages in the catering sector.